Popolishka1/WeakSegNet/README.md

 ### General goal
 - Define a weak supervision problem
 - Select a weakly-supervised segmentation algorithm
-- Implement a **weakly-supervised segmentation network**
+- Implement a weakly-supervised segmentation network
 - Compare performance with a **fully-supervised method** and conduct an **ablation study** on key hyperparameters

 ### Extension
 In addition, we will explorethe following research questions to enhance the project:
 - How do different forms of weak supervision impact segmentation performance?
-- Conduct controlled experiments to evaluate the segmentation quality under weak labels.
+- Conduct controlled experiments to evaluate the segmentation quality under weak labels

 ## Dataset
 - **Oxford-IIIT Pet Dataset** ([Link](https://www.robots.ox.ac.uk/~vgg/data/pets/))
-- Contains thousands of images of 37 pet breeds with pixel-wise segmentation labels.
+- Contains thousands of images of 37 pet breeds with pixel-wise segmentation labels

-## Repository Structure
+## Repository structure
 TBD
 ```
 ├── src/                # Codebase for WeakSegNet implementation